nitin42/react-perf-devtool/README.md

 [window](https://developer.mozilla.org/en-US/docs/Web/API/Window/window) object, which can then be accessed inside the inspected window using [eval()](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/API/devtools.inspectedWindow/eval).

 With every re-render, this object is updated with new measures and events count.
-The extension takes care of clearing up the memory (required to store this object) and also the cache.
+The extension takes care of clearing up the memory and also the cache.

 You can also pass an **`option`** object and an optional **`callback`** which receives an argument containing the parsed and aggregated measures